Ballance (video game)

 Ballance is a 3D puzzle video game for Microsoft Windows.
-It was developed by German studio Cyparade, published by Atari Europe and first released in Europe on 2 April 2004.
-The gameplay is similar to Marble Madness: the player controls a ball via mouse and keyboard, moving it along a course while trying not to fall off the screen.
-The game is now considered abandonware, and neither the developers nor publishers are actively tracking its copyrights.
+It was developed by German studio Cyparade, published by Atari Europe, and first released in Europe on 2 April 2004.
+The gameplay is similar to Marble Madness, in that the player controls a ball via keyboard, moving it along a course while trying not to fall off the screen.

 Gameplay

-In the game, the player can change the ball's material with special transformers throughout the game's 13 levels (12 levels originally; another downloadable level, level 13 "Speed", is available on the developer's homepage).
-It can be transformed into a wood, stone, or paper ball.
+In the game, the player controls a rolling ball and must guide it throughout the game's 13 levels (12 levels originally; another downloadable level, level 13 "Speed", is available on the developer's homepage).
+It can be transformed into a wood, stone, or paper ball via specialized transformer pads, which give the ball varying weights, affecting gameplay.

 The wooden ball is very stable and can be used for several puzzles in the game.
 The player initially launches into and leaves all levels with a wooden ball.

-The stone ball is extremely heavy, and can be accidentally rolled off an edge very easily, but this ball can easily push down boxes and bridges.
+The stone ball is extremely heavy, and can be accidentally rolled off an edge very easily, but can easily push down specific objects like boxes and bridges.
 Furthermore, rolling a stone ball through a bridge made of planks will make the bridge collapse.

 The paper ball is very light.
 Its surface is not smooth, unlike the wooden and stone balls, and so its movement is slightly variable.
 A paper ball can be blown into the air by ventilators and can roll up steep hills easily.

 Two power-ups are available.
 If the ball rolls into them they provide either an extra ball or extra points.
 Checkpoints are scattered evenly across levels so that if a player falls off the course they only have to restart the game from the last checkpoint reached.